justinsiowqi/Beijing-Air-Quality/README.md

 ## Overview

 * This project is Codecademy's "Intermediate Machine Learning Skill Path" Final Portfolio.
-* Goal: Test different Machine Learning models and use the selected model to predict the concentration of PM2.5 in the coming years.
+* Goal: Test different Machine Learning models and hyperparameters to predict PM2.5 concentrations in the near future.
 * Data: The [dataset](https://archive.ics.uci.edu/ml/datasets/Beijing+Multi-Site+Air-Quality+Data) contains information regarding hourly air pollutants from 12 air-quality monitoring sites in Beijing from 1st March 2013 to 28th February 2017.
-* Analysis: K-Nearest Neighbours, Decision Tree, Random Forest were used to predict PM2.5 concentrations.
-The models were then evaluated using r^2 score, mean absolute error and mean squared error.
+* Analysis: K-Nearest Neighbours, Decision Tree and Random Forest were used to predict PM2.5 concentrations.
+The models were then configured with different hyperparameters and evaluated based on their r^2 scores.

 ## Getting Started